partigabor/partigabor.github.io/content/posts/9-horse-guide.md

 +++
-title = "What do to with a horse..." author = "Gabor Parti" date = "2023-09-01" weight = 11
+title = "What do to with a horse" author = "Gabor Parti" date = "2023-09-01" weight = 11